sigstore/rekor-tiles/SHARDING.md

 that requires a Java runtime environment and won't output the public key.

-Save the output file `enc-keyset.cfg`, which will be used as a value in the Helm chart, and `public.pem`, which will be distributed in the TUF repo.
+Save the output file `enc-keyset.cfg`, which will be used as a value in the Helm chart, and `public.b64` and `keyid.b64`, which will be distributed in the TUF repo.

 6. Revoke IAM access by reverting the PR and removing `google_kms_key_ring_iam_member`, and run `plan` and `apply`.